 Counselling often incorporates a degree of coaching, especially where a client identifies an objective they wish to pursue.
 And similarly, life coaching can touch deeper emotional issues that may impact a clients ability to achieve their life goals.
 Both therapist and client monitor the potential movement between counselling and coaching and the services provided can be modified with joint agreement.

-Sessions usually last 60 minutes and the fee is £50 payable at each session in cash, by cheque or timely bank transfer.
+Fees – Sessions usually last 60 minutes and the fee is £50 payable by timely bank transfer.

 Missed sessions or late cancellations (less than 24 hours notice) are charged at £25.

-The likely length of counselling may be discussed during the first few sessions and subject to periodic review.
-Counselling can be long term depending the issues that are uncovered and how deep the client wishes to explore them.
-However, counselling can be short term too.
+Length of the work – Counselling can be long term depending the issues that are uncovered and how deeply embedded they are in your life.
+But counselling can also be relatively short term too.
 Until we start to explore and uncover the issues that are affecting your life, it is difficult to predict.

 Mindful Living and Meditation can be learnt and developed as a personal practice and way of being.
 To deepen our awareness of the way we live in ways that enable change to occur.
 Often in similar ways to counselling outcomes rooted in changes to self awareness and acceptance.

 The form of Mindfulness and Meditation I teach is informed by Western (secular) Buddhism that includes the ethical aspects sometimes marginalised in modern Mindfulness training.